ziyaad30/cryptonote-alloy-pool/README.md

 Thanks for supporting my works on this project!
 If you want to make a donation to [Daniel Vandal](https://github.com/dvandal/), the developper of this project, you can send any amount of your choice to one of theses addresses:

-* Bitcoin (BTC): `17XRyHm2gWAj2yfbyQgqxm25JGhvjYmQjm`
-* Bitcoin Cash (BCH): `qpl0gr8u3yu7z4nzep955fqy3w8m6w769sec08u3dp`
-* Ethereum (ETH): `0x83ECF65934690D132663F10a2088a550cA201353`
-* Litecoin (LTC): `LS9To9u2C95VPHKauRMEN5BLatC8C1k4F1`
-* Monero (XMR): `49WyMy9Q351C59dT913ieEgqWjaN12dWM5aYqJxSTZCZZj1La5twZtC3DyfUsmVD3tj2Zud7m6kqTVDauRz53FqA9zphHaj`
-* Graft (GRFT): `GBqRuitSoU3PFPBAkXMEnLdBRWXH4iDSD6RDxnQiEFjVJhWUi1UuqfV5EzosmaXgpPGE6JJQjMYhZZgWY8EJQn8jQTsuTit`
-* Haven (XHV): `hvxy2RAzE7NfXPLE3AmsuRaZztGDYckCJ14XMoWa6BUqGrGYicLCcjDEjhjGAQaAvHYGgPD7cGUwcYP7nEUs8u6w3uaap9UZTf`
-* IntenseCoin (ITNS): `iz4fRGV8XsRepDtnK8XQDpHc3TbtciQWQ5Z9285qihDkCAvB9VX1yKt6qUCY6sp2TCC252SQLHrjmeLuoXsv4aF42YZtnZQ53`
-* Masari (MSR): `5n7mffxVT9USrq7tcG3TM8HL5yAz7MirUWypXXJfHrNfTcjNtDouLAAGex8s8htu4vBpmMXFzay8KG3jYGMFhYPr2aMbN6i`
-* Stellite (XTL): `Se45GzgpFG3CnvYNwEFnxiRHD2x7YzRnhFLdxjUqXdbv3ysNbfW5U7aUdn87RgMRPM7xwN6CTbXNc7nL5QUgcww11bDeypTe1`
+* Alloy (XAO): `A4XhHr1vRn44nzgtq6vfUjMtvUkHVk4fp4LW9oAUpCTPSPVgpjpDT9EdZUsKUaRzXj4qL4J1fEwCc4K3VLfhJvBuEXXxch7`

 Credits
 ---------

-* [fancoder](//github.com/fancoder) - Developper on cryptonote-universal-pool project from which current project is forked.
+* [fancoder](//github.com/fancoder) - Developer on cryptonote-universal-pool project from which current project is forked.
+* [dvandal] (github.com/dvandal) - https://github.com/dvandal/cryptonote-nodejs-pool

 License
 -------